-- Obtains other employment within the country and leaving the country is not required per Applicable Laws and Regulations. - Terminates employment contract early without Reasonable Notice.
+- Is terminated for misconduct or illegality that result in repatriation as per Applicable Laws and Regulations. - Obtains other employment within the country and leaving the country is not required per Applicable Laws and Regulations. - Terminates employment contract early without Reasonable Notice.

-Supplier shall provide comprehensive training to all staff responsible for FCW management.
+Suppler shall provide comprehensive training to all staff responsible for FCW management.

-3.2 Foreign Contract Workers
+3.2.
+Foreign Contract Workers

-Supplier shall provide regular refresher training for FCWs to ensure they understand at the minimum the following:
+Supplier shall establish clear pre-departure education and training to FCWs, to ensure they understand at the minimum the following: